Shane7717/Frogger_Game/README.md

     it allows access to a level without revealing the complex details below that level, hence enhancing the maintenance.<br><br>

 *  **Bug Fixed**
+    *  Fix1: The frog can't enter the same end for the second time.
-    *  The original score system has a bug: if currently a player's score is 120, after his death, the score becomes 170, which is absolutely a mistake.
+    *  Fix2: The original score system has another bug: if currently a player's score is 120, after his death, the score becomes 170, which is absolutely a mistake.
 So I fixed this bug by applying a new algorithm.<br><br>

 *  Fixed the parameter order in the constructor of ```Obstacle```, since it was different from that of other model classes.